niklaskerkhoff/wattsnextbackend/README.md

 ## Open Issues

 - Offer separate game modi for standard and expert.
-Expert mode adds recycling, stacking for small technologies, only being able to use supply once and more.
-- Separate cards by phases and introduce them to the deck in the according phase.
-- Make the displayed game id shorter (for example only the first 6 characters), so sharing it with other players becomes easier.
+Recycling, stacking for small technologies and single-use supply are implemented but disabled in standard mode.
+Expert mode still needs a way to actually turn them on.
-- Set `gameBeforeEffect` in ProgressCardData.kt.
+- Set `gameBeforeEffect` in `ProgressCardData.kt`.
+It is currently always `null`.
-- Implement event conditions (see *Sonniges Wetter* event card).
-- Implement temporal differentiation for event conditions (see *Sturmschäden* event card).
 - Add the technology energy matrix to the GameData telling the current energy supply totals.
 - possibly more ...